deco3500/fantastic3/README.md

 Project Phase  | Resources
 ------------- | -------------
 Requirements Gathering and Analysis  | Computer, choice of tools and APIs, installation of the tools, group meetings to be on the same page, documentation, screenshots and/or prototypes
-Design Phase  | Computer, room for meetings, design prototypes, design software, design requirements, access to pictures, design screenshots, documentation
+Design 	      | Computer, room for meetings, design prototypes, design software, design requirements, access to pictures, design screenshots, documentation
 Development   | Computer, room for meetings, installed tools, API's, costumer to test the product and iterate, webserver, smartphone, documentation
-Testing	      | Computer, room for meetings, costumer to test the product, survey Final changes | Computer, installed tools, API's, different designs Presentation/Documentation | PowerPoint presentation, clicker, room to practice the presentation,
+Testing	      | Computer, room for meetings, costumer to test the product, survey Final changes | Computer, installed tools, API's, different designs Presentation/Documentation | PowerPoint presentation, clicker, room to practice the presentation, printer

 ## Tags
 Tag your proposed idea with 5 key concepts from social and mobile lectures (e.g.